jacklv999/mytest/读书笔记/ML&DL/CVPaper/GAN/Techniques for GANs.md

 ### 4. Conclusion

-GANs are promising generative models that has so far been held back by unstable training.
+GANs are promising,but so far being held back by unstable training.